Newcastle University

 Research Interests:

-Dr Gil-Bazo's research focuses on the interaction between internal and EC/EU law.
+Dr Gil-Bazo's research focuses on the interaction between internal and EU law.
 Dr Gil-Bazo has acted as an Expert Adviser to the European Commission and is a Member of the UK National Migration Network (a project of the EU Migration Network established by the European Council in 2001).

 Professor Jens Hentschke